What is ‘Support at Home’?

 July 1, 2025

-From 1 July 2025, the Support at Home program will replace the existing Home Care Packages (HCP) Program and Short-Term Restorative Care (STRC) Program.
+From 1 July 2025, the Support at Home program is expected to replace the existing Home Care Packages (HCP) Program and Short-Term Restorative Care (STRC) Program.

 There will be a transition plan to the new program, which Feros Care will keep you updated on.